MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/create-estimate-quote-line.md

 ---
 # required metadata

-title: Creating estimates on a quote line
+title: Create estimates on a quote line
 description: This topic provides information about how to create an estimate on a quote line for a project.
 author: rumant
 manager: AnnBe